-While we complete the installation of these systems, finalize business processes, and test the network, we will also be preparing a web portal that will allow customer-members to review their daily energy use online.
+We will also prepare a web portal that will allow customer-members to review their daily energy use online.
 Ultimately, this safe and secure technology will provide energy use information that you can use to save energy and save money.

 About Smart Meters

 Customer-members who have a smart meter don’t have to do anything special.
 They will receive their monthly bill like everyone else, and there is no additional charge for the smart meter.

 Smart meters are one step in the process of implementing technological improvements to our electric system.
 Smart meters measure energy usage data and communicate that data to the utility.
 AMI technology provides two-way communications with smart meters, which enables functions such as voltage monitoring, outage detection, and on-demand meter readings.
 The current meter system is unable to provide these functions.